toppingart/CMPUT404-assignment-css-hell/README.md

   * The body was changed to give it a an old, yellowish background
   * The font of the paragraphs were changed to Garamond (serif) as the first font choice
   * Headers (e.g. Chapter #), were bolded
-  * Image captions (if they exist) were usually italicized
+  * Image captions (if they exist) were italicized
-  * White backgrounds (if they exist) were removed from images
+  * White backgrounds were removed from images (if they exist)
   * Anchor tags were changed such that they would blend in, rather than appear as blue

 External Sources Used: